TimothyDJones/interesting-words/README.md

 ## S
 - **sangfroid** or **sang-froid** - Literally "cold blood" in French.
 Poise, calmness, or composure, especially in difficult or dangerous situations.
 - **[simulacrum](https://www.newyorker.com/culture/cultural-comment/the-growing-emptiness-of-the-star-wars-universe)** - A representation or imitation of a person or thing, originally describing statues or paintings of those things, but, now, often referring to simulated environments, such as the *Star Trek* holodeck or *Westworld*.

+## X

+- **xerophile** - From the Greek for "dry loving".
+Organisms that can grow and reproduce in conditions of low availability of water.
+Cacti are the most common examples, but many common molds are also xerophiles.